 You should ensure you have a good travel policy that covers you for flight delays and lost/delayed baggage – this is particularly important if any part of your travel includes an Air France flight!
 During this sailing holiday we will never be more than 12 miles from shore and coastal sailing like this is usually part of the standard travel cover for most policies; please ensure that your travel policy doesn’t specifically exclude this.

 Expenses & CURRENCY

-The currency in Dominica is Eastern Caribbean dollars – there are approximately 2 to the US dollar; however US dollars are accepted everywhere.
-Currency in Martinique and Guadeloupe is the Euro, although USD are often accepted too.
+The currency in St Vincent & the Grenadines is Eastern Caribbean dollars – there are approximately 2 to the US dollar; however US dollars are accepted everywhere.
 Make sure you do have a small supply of cash; the ATM’s are not frequent at all!
 Credit cards are accepted in most bars and restaurants but not all.

 We provide filtered drinking water on board and we carry fruit juices for breakfast time.
 You will need to provision with any soft drinks, alcohol and mixers you need when you arrive and there are small supermarkets in Marigot where you can do this.
 Guests often club together and have a kitty for these costs, but you may prefer to buy your own.

 You should budget for between $15 to $35 for a main course in a restaurant when we eat out plus drinks and service charge.
 The restaurants serving in US dollars often add 10% or more to the bill automatically (grrr) and with local taxes the supplement to the menu prices can be as much as 25%!!